YannickBlais/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 Following this first detection with the histogram, sliding windows along the Y-Axis are used to continue to detect the left and right lane lines.
 An example of the sliding windows is shown here:
 ![alt text][image11]

 However, when lane lines were already found, we do not need to perform all the previous steps, but we can use this as a hint to "look" nearby and try to find the current lines.
-This is done in function find_lines_from_known_lines() in find_lines.py, lines XXX throught XXX.
+This is done in function find_lines_from_known_lines() in find_lines.py, lines 214 throught 249.
 If finding lines from known lane lines does not work, a full lane lines detection with histogram and sliding windows (find_lines() again) is performed.

-Following this step, function measure_curvature() in lines XXX through XXX in file `find_lines.py` fits a second order polynomial of the form x = A * y^2 + B * y + C on either lane lines.
+Following this step, function measure_curvature() in lines 252 through 289 in file `find_lines.py` fits a second order polynomial of the form x = A * y^2 + B * y + C on either lane lines.
 Here is an example of such a fit (including sliding windows):
 ![alt text][image12]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in the same function as the polynomial fit, which was measure_curvature() in lines XXX through XXX in file `find_lines.py`.
+I did this in the same function as the polynomial fit, which was measure_curvature() in lines 277 through 289 in file `find_lines.py`.
 The polynomial is first converted to world space using the pixel to meter ratio.
 Those ratios were approximated using the US standard 3.7 meters width per lane and the 720 pixels high were about 30 meters.
 The radius of curvature is then given by the following equation: R =(1+(2Ay+B)^2)^(3/2)) / ∣2A∣, where 'A' and 'B' are the polynomial fit coefficients.

-Ultimately, the vehicle position to the center of the lane, the radius of curvature and the left and right fits are stored in a class "Line" (see find_lines.py, lines XXX throught XXX) that keeps track of those measurement and is reinitialized when finding lines from known lines fails, i.e. the current fit is too far from previous fit.
+Ultimately, the vehicle position to the center of the lane, the radius of curvature and the left and right fits are stored in a class "Line" (see find_lines.py, lines 19 through 83) that keeps track of those measurement and is reinitialized when finding lines from known lines fails, i.e. the current fit is too far from previous fit.
 All the mentioned metrics are averaged over at most maximum the last 10 measurements.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the main(), lines XXX through XXX in my code in `find_lines.py`.
+I implemented this step in the main(), lines 478 through 484 (including unwarp_and_project_lines() function) in my code in `find_lines.py`.
 Here is an example of my result on an image from the "project_video.mp4" which displays radius of curvature, position from center of lane and frame id (Not that I display [Inf] when the radius is large in a straight line as the values are a bit meaningless at that point):

 ![alt text][image13]